Hit and Run (2009 film): Plot

-Along the way, after a struggle, Emser kills a gas attendant (who was about to call the cops) by pumping petrol down his throat and the attendant throws up blood after Emser departs.
+Along the way, after a struggle, Emser kills a gas attendant (who was about to call the cops) by pumping petrol down his throat; the attendant throws up blood after Emser departs.
 Emser parks back at his own house, leaving Mary trapped in his garage, as she did to him.
-He reunites with his worried family, but is ever more delusional, violent.
+He reunites with his worried family but is ever more delusional, violent.
 Soon, Emser stabs his wife Jane in the back with hedge clippers when she accidentally stumbles on and tries to untie Mary.

-It transpires that Emser goes to bury Mary in the woods with Rick's body, after detaching her and the bumper using a blowtorch and welding mask.
+Emser goes to bury Mary in the woods with Rick's body, after detaching her and the bumper using a blowtorch and welding mask.
 However, in the grave, Mary is able to maim his eye with a plug from the cords and escapes in the jeep.
 When Emser blocks her path, Mary revs up and intentionally runs her tormentor over several times.
 She speeds off in the dark.

-Next morning, Mary wakes on the roadside, numb and battered, and drives to a local auto shop.
+The next morning, Mary wakes on the roadside, numb and battered, and drives to a local auto shop.
 There, the mechanic and passersby ultimately discover, and pull out, Emser's body from under the jeep, where it got snagged.
 Seeing this, Mary has a mental breakdown, saying "I don't think I need that bumper anymore", laughing as the police sirens close in on her.
 The film ends moving closer to Emser's bloodied face on the pavement in the early rain, and it appears to be left uncertain whether he is actually dead or not.

 Throughout the narrative, a radio DJ called Eddie the Spaz is periodically heard.
 He is hosting a weekend music marathon called the "Spazathon", which bookends the film.